FrustratedPixel/Traffic-Predictor-using-Graph-Neural-Networks/README.md

 The ML4RoadSafety paper piqued my curiosity related to the traffic prediction part so i searched for a small scale dataset and created a small scale version of it so i could learn about GNNs.

+here is the link for the peMD7 dataset i found: [https://paperswithcode.com/dataset/pemsd7]

 I tried implementing them in both Tensorflow and pytorch but the pytorch had some CPU/GPU data issues that i've yet to fix.